tuub/oa-eval/README.md

 * output files,
 * how to add or delete databases from the analysis.

+Please note: Some compatibility issues have cropped up since NumPy v1.14 was released last year.
+The script should work with NumPy v1.12.
+An updated version of the script should become available during the summer.

 ## Contribution history
 The python script was developed mainly by [Eva Bunge](https://github.com/ebunge) with support from [Michaela Voigt](https://github.com/michaelavoigt).
 The script is maintained by the Open Access team of TU Berlin University Library.